Leadership on Main

 Speaker: RJ Nemer, President, The University of Akron

-An attorney by education and originally an entrepreneur by trade, Nemer excels in creating, collaborating, guiding, and ultimately reinventing.
-In Northeast OH, he solely founded a professional golf agency, eventually the world’s largest independently held sports agency of its kind.
+An attorney by education and originally an entrepreneur by trade, Nemer excels through creating, collaborating, guiding, and ultimately, reinventing.
+In Northeast Ohio, he soley founded a professional sports agency, which eventually became the world’s largest independently held sports management firm of its kind.

-After 17 years, Nemer sold his business to William Morris Endeavor.
-There, he was targeted as the person who could resurrect the IMG
+After 17 years, Nemer sold his business to William Morris Endeavor and subsequently became its global head of IMG Golf.

 November 12